mccafj/Fall_Detection_Model/README.md

 ![times](images/x_train_time_bar.png)

-XG Boost may not technically be the fastest time, but it performs much better than the faster models (Logistic Regression 1 & 2, and Decision Tree) in all other metrics.
+XG Boost may not technically be the fastest time, but it performs much better than the faster models (Decision Tree, Logistic Regressions, and Gradient Boosting) in all other metrics.
 And XG Boost is much faster than the kNN models in terms of score time.

 <a id='final'></a>
 # Final Model Evaluation